akankshatyagiofficial/akankshatyagiofficial.github.io/about.md

 # About Me

 Welcome to my personal website!
-I'm Akanksha, a passionate data scientist and analyst.
+I'm Akanksha, a passionate data analyst.

 ## Background